bluesillybeard/Pinc/readme.md

 At this point, I suggest messing with the examples for a bit to get a feel for how the library works.

-The easiest way to do it would be to just compile Pinc into a library with `zig build static` or `zig build dynamic`, copy the artifact and the header, and just add it to your linker flags.
+The easiest way to use Pinc would be to just compile it into a library with `zig build static` or `zig build dynamic`, copy the artifact and the header, and just add it to your linker flags.
 Automating that would be a good idea, especially for cross-compilation so you don't have a bajillion copies of the same library pre-compiled for different platforms.

 This project does not integrate with any existing build systems other than Zig.
-It doesn't even integrate with Zig's build system properly, since this is intended for use with C and not Zig.
 That being said, contributions that add support for other build systems / package managers are accepted and celebrated!
 Once a build system is implemented, it shouldn't need much (or any) maintainence due to the fact that Pinc has all dependencies self-contained or loaded at runtime.

 Hopefully the header is self-exaplanatory.
 If it's not clear what a function or type does, consider submitting an issue so we can improve documentation.

 It's worth noting the Pinc makes heavy use of asserts that will not trigger in ReleaseFast mode.
-We suggest using Debug to build the library, until you are confident everything works correctly, in which case ReleaseFast is a decent option.
-That being said, ReleaseSafe is almost certainly fast enough for any reasonable use case, but retains the safety checks of Debug mode.

-Using Pinc with Zig is not supported through zig's package management at the moment.
-Treat Pinc like a C library, because it is.
-It may be written in Zig, it may use Zig's build system, but the public-facing API is entirely for C.
+You should use Debug or ReleaseSafe to build the library.
+ReleaseFast is an option for those who absolutely need every tiny bit of performance.

 ## Other notes
-- When cross-compiling, it is generally a good idea to specify the ABI (example: `x86_64-linux-gnu` instead of `x86_64-linux`) as it tends to default to the wrong ABI which is quite annoying.
+- When cross-compiling, it is generally a good idea to specify the ABI (example: `x86_64-linux-gnu` instead of `x86_64-linux`) as it tends to default to the wrong ABI.
     - In particular, compiling from Windows to Linux uses musl by default, which does not work as Pinc uses dynamic loading with libc on Linux
 - The main branch is "stable" in the sense that it should always work.
 Before commiting to the main branch, We'll make sure everything still works.
     - the library as a whole is NOT stable.
 DO not use Pinc unless you are willing to face the consequences!